-- a) a voltmeter; - b) a means of detecting earth leakage; - c) either an ammeter in each phase, or an ammeter with a selection switch to enable the current in each phase to be measured; - d) for a.c. generators, a frequency meter located on the supply side of the main switch or main circuit breaker; and - e) for generators above 50 kW, a wattmeter.
+- b) for systems using an isolated earth, a means of detecting earth leakage; - c) either an ammeter in each phase, or an ammeter with a selection switch to enable the current in each phase to be measured; - d) for a.c. generators, a frequency meter located on the supply side of the main switch or main circuit breaker; and - e) for generators above 50 kW, a wattmeter.